Vegetarians Around the World: Map Making on R

 Each pin on the map represents a life and story- one that I am proud to have helped uncover and share with others.

-If you’re curious to learn more about the lives of these early vegetarians, the database is now available in the CETAPS Repository.
+If you’re curious to learn more about the lives of these early vegetarians, the collection is now available in the CETAPS Repository.
 Feel free to explore the map yourself and learn more about these remarkable people.
+The aim is to further expand the database and we need your help gathering information about individuals who followed a vegetarian diet.